mpmenne/launchcode-java-class/pset6/README.md

 3. Brush up on your SQL.
 In this video we're going to talk about SELECTs, CREATEs, UPDATEs, JOINs, and VIEWs

-4. Watch this video on how to output text from your queries

 5. We're going to ask some questions of the Metrolink transit data (hint:  you can use the [GTFS Documentation](https://developers.google.com/transit/gtfs/reference) for meaning of all the fields)

-*     ->  Write a query to list  all of the Metrolink stations (hint:  all of the metrolink stations contain the words "METROLINK STATION")
+* Write a query to list  all of the Metrolink stations (hint:  all of the metrolink stations contain the words "METROLINK STATION")

-*    ->  Write a query to list the total number of Metrolink stations  (hint:  all of the metrolink stations contain the words 'METROLINK STATION')
+* Write a query to list the total number of Metrolink stations  (hint:  all of the metrolink stations contain the words 'METROLINK STATION')

-*    ->  Write a query to list of all of the arrival times at the Shrewsbury Metrolink Stations.
+* Write a query to list of all of the arrival times at the Shrewsbury Metrolink Stations.

 Coding: